MrMicrowaveOven/AlgorithmsCurriculum/lectures/interviewing.md

   0. make sure you understand the problem,
   0. internalize the problem,
   0. start thinking about how to abstract it.
+* Ask clarifying questions about the input.
+For example, if the function takes an array of numbers.
+Are they just any numbers?
+People’s ages, ie. integers between 0 and 130?
+Temperatures, ie. floats between -459.67 10**32?
-* Process two or three easy cases on board to build an intution.
+* Process two or three easy cases on board to build an intuition.
 * Build and explain your roadmap.

 ## Break down and simplify